dmhacker/arch-linux-surface/README.md

 ## Post-Installation

 Follow [pharra's instructions](https://github.com/pharra/linux-surface) on how to extract Surface device firmware from the jakeday's linux-surface repository to your machine.
+You should have a cloned copy of this repository already as a result of the build process.

 Once the patched kernel and all firmware is installed, the remaining step is to change your bootloader's configuration to load the updated kernel.
 Then, `reboot` your system.